folio-org/okapi/doc/guide.md

 example `/users/{id}` would match `/users/abc`, but not `/users/abc/d`.

 The phase specifies at which stage the filter is to be applied.
-At this point, we only have one phase, "auth", which gets invoked before the handlers.
-We are likely to come up with different phases as the need arises, both before and after the handlers.
+At this point, we only have one commonly used phase, "auth", which gets invoked well before the handlers.
+There are two others, "pre" and "post", which will be invoked right before and after the handler, respectively.
+We may define with more phases as necessary.

 We could have included a launchDescriptor as before, but just to demonstrate another way, we have omitted it here.
 Doing it this way may make more sense in